How to see the Aurora Borealis on a budget

 The atmospheric effect of the lake and the mountains surrounding it allowed for a microclimate to develop in the area.
 The locals call it the “blue hole”.

-This means that Abisko often has clear nights which are essential for watching the Aurora, making it the best place to see the Northern Lights.
 It is said that if you stay there for 3 nights, you will see the Aurora Borealis at least once (in most cases that is).

-Besides, Sweden, while still expensive, is a bit less costly than other Nordic countries, making Abisko one of the cheapest places to see the Northern Lights in Europe.
-You’ll also save up on Aurora tours.
-While you can book one if you like, it is not necessary.
-You can simply go to the lake and watch the lights in all their glory as I did.
+Besides, Sweden, while still expensive, is less pricey than other Nordic countries and while you can book an Aurora chasing tour if you want to, it is not actually necessary.
+You can simply go out on the lake and watch the lights in all their glory as I did.

 Is Abisko’s “blue hole” a real thing?!